-It’s an exciting opportunity to make some good cash and even meet people from all different walks of life. and great for individuals who love testing products and meeting new people.
-You will also share your views on services you use.
+It’s an exciting opportunity to make some good cash and meet people from all walks of life.
+It’s great for individuals who love testing products and talking to people.
+You’ll also get to share your thoughts on innovative products and services.

-Sometimes you will even hit the jackpot and get paid to test.
+Sometimes, you’ll hit the jackpot and test foods.
 To find out more about how you can become a grub tester, read our article on getting paid to test food…yes, even chocolate.